KeerthiNingegowda/AI_Research_Assistant_Workflow/README.md

 Python, Ollama, ollama python-client, langgraph.

 # Note
-I did not the working environment solely for this exploration.
-Please creta your own as you explore this.
+I did not build the working environment solely for this exploration.
+Please create your own as you explore this.
 All the libraries used in this exploration are available via pip.